andyeske/How-to-CAD-Almost-Anything/README.md

 *	A [wooden manikin](https://images.ctfassets.net/f1fikihmjtrp/4dvHxgg2TXI8tXXi1n8pPa/052b23016c0607120f609b0329e2ed1d/21651-1002-2-4ww.jpg), in the form of a test dummy (each individual part put into an assembly).
 *	A set of engineering drawings of the manikin’s assembly and each of its constituent parts.

-**To do (optional):** Add 2-X slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed during the design process.
+**To do (optional):** Add 2-X slides to the portfolio, one for each designed item, with pictures and a short description of the SolidWorks skills employed during the design process.

 **Session Recordings:** https://www.youtube.com/watch?v=gro-7lpr3lc.